pantheon-systems/documentation/source/content/guides/decoupled/drupal-nextjs-frontend-starters/01-introduction.md

 integration: [--]
 ---

-Front-End Sites on Pantheon allows you to use [decoupled architecture](/guides/decoupled/overview/#what-is-a-decoupled-site) to separate your frontend and backend into distinct entities.
+Front-End Sites on Pantheon allow you to use [decoupled architecture](/guides/decoupled/overview/#what-is-a-decoupled-site) to separate your frontend and backend into distinct entities.

 You can use a frontend starter kit to streamline the creation of your Front-End site on Pantheon.
 Available Drupal frontend starters are:

-- Next.js + Drupal
+- Drupal + Next.js

-## Why Use The Next.js Drupal Starter?
+## Why Use the Next.js Drupal Starter?

 The `next-drupal-starter` is designed as a starting point to for a Next.js site that consumes data from a Drupal backend configured with the [`pantheon_decoupled` module](https://www.drupal.org/project/pantheon_decoupled) installed.